PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 ## How is our product/market fit?

-Below is a table of how we see our product-market fit for various sizes of companies and various job roles.
+Below is a table of how we see our product/market fit for various sizes of companies and various job roles.

 <span class="table-borders">
 <table>